-In light of the University's lockdown that commenced at 16h30 on Thursday, 26 March 2020, the Department of Information and Communications Technology is committed to the support of NUST staff members throughout the course of the COVID-19 pandemic.
+In light of the COVID-19 guidelines, the Department of Information and Communications Technology is committed to the support of NUST staff members throughout the course of the COVID-19 pandemic.

 Students ICT Support

 The Internet Cafe (i-Cafe) is available for ICT support during the COVID pandemic.
 Services on offer include resetting students' webmail/Microsoft Teams, e-learning (Moodle), kiosk passwords and installation of Microsoft Office 365.
 Monday to Friday from 07:30 to 13:00 and 14:00 to 16:30.
 Telephone: +264 61 207 2608 Cell + WhatsApp +264 81 247 5518 E-mail: firstname.lastname@example.org

 The ICT Helpdesk will operate as usual during the COVID pandemic.
 Monday to Friday from 07:30 to 13:00 and 14:00 to 16:30.
 Extended ICT Support Operating Hours for Staff